top of page

 Newcomer Starter Guide

 Our Newcomer Starter Guide contains ten first steps for new immigrants to Canada.
 You are welcome to print or make copies of this guide.
-It is available in English and French.
+It is available in English, French, and Spanish.

 The Newcomer Starter Guide is a starting point for your new life in Canada.
 It does not contain an exhaustive list of everything you need to do, nor does it answer every question you might have.
 If you’d like more help as a newcomer to Canada, register here for our free services and one of our counsellors will reach out to you.

 Notre Guide de démarrage pour les nouveaux arrivants contient dix premières étapes pour les nouveaux immigrants au Canada.
 Vous pouvez imprimer ce guide ou en faire des copies.
-Il est disponible en français et en anglais.
+Il est disponible en anglais, français et espagnol.

 Le Guide est un point de départ pour votre nouvelle vie au Canada.
 Il ne contient pas une liste exhaustive de tout ce que vous devez faire et ne répond pas à toutes les questions que vous pourriez vous poser.
 Si vous souhaitez obtenir davantage d'aide en tant que nouvel arrivant au Canada, inscrivez-vous ici à nos services gratuits et l'un de nos conseillers vous contactera.